ORCID: 0000-0003-0898-3075

 Areas of expertise:

-translational cellular and molecular immunology, the role of innate immunity in the development of cardiovascular diseases and cancer, molecular mechanisms of chronic inflammation, activation and epigenetic programming of macrophages, cellular therapy and immunotherapy, regenerative immunology
+Translational cellular and molecular immunology, the role of innate immunity in the development of cardiovascular diseases and cancer, molecular mechanisms of chronic inflammation, activation and epigenetic programming of macrophages, cellular therapy and immunotherapy, regenerative immunology.

 ABOUT SCIENCE: